 OpsView’s database monitoring tools are designed to provide unified database monitoring across your entire infrastructure that could include both on-premise and cloud systems.
 It is a comprehensive tool that analyzes all aspects of your database to give the insights you need in real-time.

-Databases: OpsView monitors the following databases
+OpsView monitors the following databases:

 - Oracle